Electricity Trust of South Australia: Privatisation

-After the State Bank collapse in the early 1990s the State was left with a large debt after fulfilling its obligation to bail out the bank.
+After the State Bank collapse in the early 1990s, South Australia was left with a large debt after fulfilling its obligation to bail out the bank.
 In the lead up to the 1997 state election, the incumbent Olsen Liberal government pledged not to privatise ETSA.
-However, after being re-elected, the government proceeded with privatisation plans citing the dire financial situation of the State, and claiming to be confronted with new information such as a warning from the State Auditor General and the introduction of the Australian National Electricity Market.
+However, after being re-elected, the government proceeded with privatisation plans citing the dire financial situation, with new information such as a warning from the State Auditor General and the introduction of the Australian National Electricity Market.

 Following the 1997 state election, the Olsen Liberal government needed the support of an additional two non-Liberal upper house members to pass legislation, with the Australian Democrats retaining the balance of power on three seats.
 However, defectors from Labor in the upper house, Terry Cameron and Trevor Crothers, brought independent member Nick Xenophon in to play.
 In 1998, Xenophon voted with Cameron and the government to proceed with the second reading of the ETSA power sale bill.
 The bill became law when Cameron and Crothers voted with the Liberal government.
 They subsequently resigned from the Australian Labor Party.

 The privatisation involved the disaggregation of the vertically integrated business, with the generation, transmission, distribution and retail assets taken up by distinct investors.
 However, the South Australian Government retained freehold ownership of the generation, transmission and distribution assets, with the investors acquiring long term leasehold interests in the assets.
 Also, the Government introduced a regime of industry regulation, calculated to ensure that the public interest was protected and that safety standards are maintained.

 The purchaser of the distribution business took the name "ETSA Utilities" (later renamed "SA Power Networks"), while the acquirers of the other parts of the business adopted distinct identities for their businesses.

 With privatisation came the establishment of a competitive retail market for electricity.
 The retailing component of ETSA was acquired by AGL.
 With the advent of competition, other electricity retailers entered the marketplace, offering consumers choice- competition focussing on tariffs and discounts for "bundling" of gas and electricity supply from one retailer.

-Although the State's fiscal situation was substantially improved with funds derived from the sell-off, debate continued as to whether ETSA's privatisation has been to the benefit of the South Australian community.
+Although the state's fiscal situation was substantially improved with funds derived from the sell-off, debate continued as to whether ETSA's privatisation has been to the benefit of the South Australian community.
 It was estimated that with higher electricity prices, the net loss from ETSA would total between $2 and 3 billion over a ten-year period.